Slow Train Coming

 Slow Train Coming is the nineteenth studio album by American singer-songwriter Bob Dylan, released on August 20, 1979, by Columbia Records.
 It was Dylan's first album following his conversion to Christianity, and the songs either express personal faith, or stress the importance of Christian teachings and philosophy.
 The evangelical nature of the record alienated many of Dylan's existing fans; at the same time, many Christians were drawn into his fan base.
-Slow Train Coming was listed at in the 2001 book CCM Presents: The 100 Greatest Albums in Christian Music.
+Slow Train Coming was listed at No. 16 in the 2001 book CCM Presents: The 100 Greatest Albums in Christian Music.